Differentiation in Action at Dorothy Hamm Middle

 “Differentiation is simply a teacher attending to the learning needs of a particular student or small groups of students, rather than teaching a class as though all individuals in it were basically alike.” – Carol Ann Tomlinson

 So that you can see specific differentiation strategies being utilized in your student’s classes, I will post a Differentiation Report for each quarter.
-If you have any questions about specific strategies or classes, please feel free to contact me, firstname.lastname@example.org or 703-228-2929.
+If you have any questions about specific strategies or classes, please contact the classroom teacher first since they are the primary deliverer of instruction.
+However, you are welcome to contact me for assistance, email@example.com or 703-228-2929.

 2nd Quarter Differentiation Report